euroscipy/euroscipy_proceedings/papers/klemm_witherden/klemm_witherden.rst

 ------------

 It is a known fact that Python is a programming language that has gained a lot of popularity throughout the computing industry [Tiob14]_.
-Python is an easy-to-use, elegant scripting language that not only allows for rapid prototyping of ideas, but that also is used for the productive development of highly flexible software packages.
+Python is an easy-to-use, elegant scripting language that not only allows for rapid prototyping of ideas, but is also used for the productive development of highly flexible software packages.
-Together with the NumPy [NumP15]_, SciPy [SciP15]_, and other packages, Python has been adopted as language for all sorts of computing problems of the high performance computing (HPC) community.
+Together with NumPy [NumP15]_, SciPy [SciP15]_, and other packages, Python has been adopted as language for a range of computing problems within the high performance computing (HPC) community.
 With these add-on packages, Python can draw from a variety of efficient algorithms that bring Python closer to the performance of compiled languages such as C/C++ and Fortran.

 Heterogeneous architectures emerged as a consequence of the desire to compute at a faster pace to shorten time-to-solution or to tackle bigger problem sizes.
 Accelerators such as GPGPUs or coprocessors like the |Intel(R)| |Xeon Phi(tm)| coprocessor [Inte14]_ are instances of hardware that aim to speed up the floating-point intensive parts of HPC applications.
 A typical design involves a cluster of host systems with traditional processors (e.g., |Intel(R)| |Xeon(R)| processors) that house decrete extension cards.
-One usage scenario is the so-called `offload model`, in which the host execution transfers data and control over to the coprocessing device to execute specialized, highly parallel kernels on it.
+One usage scenario is the so-called `offload model`, in which the host execution transfers data and control over to the coprocessing device to execute specialized, highly parallel kernels.

-In this paper, we present how pyMIC [KlEn14]_, a Python module geared to support offloading to the Intel Xeon Phi coprocessor, is used in PyFR [Wit14]_.
+In this paper, we present how pyMIC [KlEn14]_, a Python module designed to support offloading to the Intel Xeon Phi coprocessor, is used in PyFR [Wit14]_.
 PyFR is a software package for solving advection-diffusion problems on streaming architectures.
 It is designed to solve a variety of governing systems on mixed structured grids consisting of different element types.
 Through its execution backends it supports a range of hardware platforms.